 That said, you should bear in mind the consequences of being found out.
 A false declaration is considered a serious tax evasion offence.
 This means that it's possible you may lose your home and potentially other assets, as well as acquire a criminal record.

 HMRC can access Land Registry and SLDT databases.
-They also can demand and assess your bank account records and credit reports.
+They also can demand and access your bank account records and credit reports.
 If they do decide to investigate, it’s safe to assume that they'll find out if you’ve previously owned or had an interest in a residential property or residential land.

 Can You Be a First-Time Buyer More Than Once?